 (2) A person must not obstruct an inspector, or a person helping an inspector, in the exercise of a power under this Act, unless the person has a reasonable excuse.

-Penalty: a fine of $12 000 or imprisonment for one year.
+Penalty for this subsection: a fine of $12 000, or imprisonment for one year, or both.

 (3) If a person obstructs an inspector in the exercise of a power under this Act and the inspector decides to exercise the power, the inspector must warn the person.